stylify/web/content/blog/cumulative-style-sheets.md

 createdAt: 'May 1, 2022'
 ---

 Let's start with an example.
-How hard it is, to make a simple blue button?
+How hard it is, to create a simple blue button?
 It's like one selector, probably a hover state and a few properties.
 Something like this:

 ```css
 .button {